Decorr: Environment Partitioning for Invariant Learning and OOD Generalization: Introduction

-A few works are tackling this environment partitioning issue. \citet{creager2021environment} proposed Environment Inference for Invariant Learning (EIIL), which learns a reference classifier $\Phi$ using ERM and then finds the partition that maximally violates the invariance principle (i.e., maximize the IRMv1 penalty) on $\Phi$.
-Just Train Twice (JTT) \citep{liu2021just} also trains a reference model first, and trains a second model that simply upweights the training examples that are misclassified by the reference model.
-However, the success of these two-step mistake-exploiting methods \citep{nam2020learning,dagaev2021too} relies heavily on the failure or not of the reference model.
-Another straightforward idea for partitioning is through clustering. \citet{matsuura2020domain,sohoni2020no,thopalli2021improving} used standard clustering methods like $k$-means to split the dataset on the feature space. \citet{liu2021heterogeneous} aimed to find a partition that maximizes the diversity of output distribution $P(Y|\Phi)$ by clustering.
+Several studies have addressed the challenge of environment partitioning.
+Creager et al. \cite{creager2021environment} introduced Environment Inference for Invariant Learning (EIIL), which employs a reference classifier $\Phi$ trained using ERM to identify partitions that maximally violate the invariance principle, thereby maximizing the IRMv1 penalty on $\Phi$.
+Similarly, Just Train Twice (JTT) \cite{liu2021just} involves training a reference model first, followed by a second model that upweights training examples misclassified by the initial model.
+However, the effectiveness of these two-step, mistake-exploiting methods depends significantly on the performance of the reference model \cite{nam2020learning,dagaev2021too}.
+Another straightforward approach to partitioning is clustering.
+Works by Matsuura et al. \cite{matsuura2020domain}, Sohoni et al. \cite{sohoni2020no}, and Thopalli et al. \cite{thopalli2021improving} have utilized conventional clustering techniques like $k$-means to divide the dataset based on feature space, while Liu et al. \cite{liu2021heterogeneous} sought to maximize the diversity of the output distribution $P(Y|\Phi(X))$ through clustering.

+Although training and testing sets are not i.i.d. in the OOD setting, they should share certain common properties that aid in generalization.
+A widely recognized OOD assumption addressing covariate shift posits that $P_{\text{train}}(Y|X) = P_{\text{test}}(Y|X)$ \cite{shen2021towards}, suggesting that the outcome distribution remains consistent across training and testing sets given $X$.
+Building on this premise, it follows that the environment label $e_X$, whether based on $X$ or features extracted as $\Phi(X)$, should be independent of the outcome $Y$.
+This foundational assumption enables us to address discrepancies between training and testing environments effectively.